LitoKarageorgou/floral-design-studio/docs/README.md

 Version 1.7.1 - 09-01-2025

-- Improved Featured In Section of Homepage.
+- Improved Featured Section of Homepage.
 - Improved Social Media Section and updated it across all pages.

 Version 1.7.2 - 10-01-2025